HGData/mk-tap-salesforce/README.md

 Main differences from the original version:

 - Support for `username/password/security_token` authentication
-- Support for concurrent execution (8 threads by default) when accessing different API endpoints to speed up the extraction process
+- Support for concurrent execution (4 threads by default) when accessing different API endpoints to speed up the extraction process
 - Support for much faster discovery
+- **API consumption optimizations**: Reduced API calls through caching, optimized polling, and rate limiting

 # Quickstart